 - UC Davis trains health-care providers, community college instructors, public safety and county health officers, local librarians and the general public in using technology-enabled health care.

-- UC Davis encourages high school, college and graduate students encourage youth from diverse backgrounds to seek clinical, research amd other allied health careers.
+- UC Davis encourages high school, college and graduate students from diverse backgrounds to consider clinical, research and other allied health careers.

 - As an integral part of the region's emergency preparedness and response network, UC Davis advises agencies and takes the lead in responding to bioterrorism and mass-casualty events to ensure public safety.
-Trauma prevention specialists also partner with firefighters, law enforcement and other groups to reduce preventable injuries, accidents and violence.
+Trauma prevention specialists also partner with firefighters, law enforcement and first responders to reduce preventable injuries, accidents and violence.

 - The UC Davis Cancer Care Network unites four hospital-based cancer centers in Northern and Central California, offering patients leading-edge care in their own communities.

-- Thousands of community members attend free and low-cost community forums and lectures offered annually to increase health and science literacy, including annual deans’ lectures at sponsored by the Betty Irene Moore School of Nursing and the School of Medicine..
+- Thousands of community members attend free and low-cost community forums and lectures offered annually to increase health and science literacy, including a mini medical school and annual deans’ lectures at the Betty Irene Moore School of Nursing and the School of Medicine.